unbxd/search-JS-library/docs/configurations/urlConfig.md

 ### Key Terminology
 {: .d-inline-block }

-1. `addToUrl`: A config that allows users to append this parameter to the URL.
+1. `addToUrl`: A config that allows users to decide whether they want to append this parameter to the URL or not .
 Turning this to false will remove the searchQueryParam from the url and on refresh the state will not be maintained.
 2. `algo`: This has two options to choose from `DEFAULT` and `KEY_VALUE_REPLACER`.
 Applying DEFAULT option gives a default format (as given by Unbxd) for the searchQueryParam .
-Applying KEY_VALUE_REPLACER as the choosen algo enables user to choose further configurations to customize the searchQueryParam..
+Applying KEY_VALUE_REPLACER as the choosen algo enables user to choose further configurations to customize the searchQueryParam.
 3. `keyReplacer`: Passing keyReplacer will use this value as browseQueryParam instead of the default value (`q`) in the url .
 This config is applicable when `algo = KEY_VALUE_REPLACER`.